posted under Learn More About Susan Greene

 Ryan purchased shelving where he placed Lego sets on auction.
 As soon as an auction ended and he’d received payment, he sealed the box and shipped it to the winner.

-Ryan set up spreadsheets to track every expense and sale.
+He also set up spreadsheets to track every expense and sale.
 He learned basic accounting and handled his own banking and bookkeeping with precision.

 Looking back, the only downside of the business was that our house resembled a garage sale all summer.
 Lego models in various stages of production covered every flat surface.

 Cardboard boxes and shipping supplies occupied every shelf and corner.
 No doubt we will be finding pieces of styrofoam peanuts for years.
-Nonetheless, the mess was a small price to pay for a lucrative and fun little business.
+Nonetheless, the mess was a small price to pay for a lucrative and fun little e-commerce business.

 The Lego business turned our home into Ryan’s personal warehouse.